PATH/PATH-BIO 210 — HIV: SEX, SOCIETY AND SCIENCE

 Review of current publications on relevant topics selected by department faculty and trainer.

-PATH 920 — GENERAL PATHOLOGY CLERKSHIP-CSC
+PATH 920 — GENERAL PATHOLOGY CLERKSHIP

 PATH 926 — PATHOLOGY: CLINICAL MICROBIOLOGY-MARSHFIELD